nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    We plan to update the `VALIDATION_REGEX` to allow other possible phone numbers including, but not limited to, those under "Invalid `Phone` fields" above, as well as limiting the length of a valid `Phone` field to follow the longest conventionally accepted phone number.
 1. The current restrictions allow for adding a `Project` with an overdue `ProjectDeadline`, allowing users to add projects with deadlines that are already overdue.
 We plan on adding further checks when setting the `ProjectDeadline` field to prevent users from setting an overdue deadline, and show an error message highlighting the reason for the restriction: `The project deadline could not be set as it is already past the deadline.`
-1. _{possible UI Enhancements to handle interaction of overflowing text with Tags}_
+1. The current UI make use of **horizontal scroll bar** to handle interaction of overflowing text with Tags in the contact panel.
+To enhance the user experience, we propose to only display the tag count initially.
+If the user chooses to view a specific contact, the person card will then expand to show the full list of tags associated with that profile.

 --------------------------------------------------------------------------------------------------------------------